Alec Stewart: Prominence

 His highest Test score, 190, was against Pakistan in the drawn first Edgbaston Test on 4 June 1992; it was his fourth century in five Tests.
 In 1994 at the Kensington Oval he became only the seventh Englishman to score centuries in both innings of a Test match, scoring 118 and 143 as the West Indies were beaten at their Bridgetown "fortress" for the first time since 1935.

 Stewart's batting average (39.54) is the lowest of any player to have scored 8000 or more runs in Test cricket: he is the only player to have scored over 8000 runs despite an average of under 40.
 However, when played as a specialist batsman in Test cricket, Stewart averaged 46.90 in 51 games with 9 centuries.
 Since World War II, only Len Hutton, Geoff Boycott, Dennis Amiss and Alastair Cook have bettered Stewart's average of 46 as a specialist opening batsman for England.
 As wicketkeeper-batsman he averaged 34.92 from 82 tests, higher than many of his contemporaries.
-He was unlucky enough to be on the losing side in a record 54 Test Matches.
+He was on the losing side in a record 54 Test Matches.

 Stewart holds the record for scoring the most test runs without a career double century in test history (8463).

 Captaincy

 Stewart was groomed for the England captaincy under Graham Gooch, deputising for him in four tests in India and Sri Lanka in 1993, but when Gooch retired from the captaincy later that year Mike Atherton was chosen to succeed him.
 Stewart was asked to captain England in 1998 when Mike Atherton resigned.
-Despite being the age of 35 at the time, Stewart's level of fitness was impeccable, especially bearing in mind that most players do not continue beyond 37.
+Despite being aged 35 at the time, Stewart's level of fitness was impeccable, especially bearing in mind that most players do not continue beyond 37.
 As it was Stewart went on to play for England beyond his 40th birthday – but as events were to transpire, his captaincy of England barely lasted 12 months.

 In his first series as captain, against South Africa, Stewart scored an outstanding 164 in the third Test at Old Trafford to salvage a draw, a result which eventually enabled England to overturn a 1–0 deficit to win the series 2–1.
 Nonetheless, failures against Australia and in the 1999 Cricket World Cup saw him sacked from the captaincy to be replaced by Hussain.
 During his captaincy, he dropped down the order and did not open the batting.
 He continued to deputise occasionally as captain of England's one-day side, and became the second international captain to concede a match in 2001, after a pitch invasion during a One Day International against Pakistan rendered the continuation of play impossible.
 He continued as an England player for five more seasons, and became only the fourth player to score a century in his 100th Test, scoring 105 against the West Indies at Old Trafford in 2000.

 Stewart also set a record for playing the most number of ODI matches(28) as a captain who has kept wicket and opened the batting.